manjuprasadshettyn/actian_katas_2023/README.md

 **Context**
 Microservices architecture is a design approach for building applications as a collection of small, loosely coupled, and independently deployable services.
-With various services being used in the applications this design approach help easily scale the required services.
+With various services being used in the applications this design approach helps easily scale the required services.
 Since the application can be broken down into individual automic units building services over a microservice architecture will ease a lot of challenges for Road Warrior.
-As Road warrior has very minimal tollrence to faults and downtimes
+As Road Warrior has very minimal tolerance to faults and downtimes

 **Decision**
 We will use the Microservices architecture for services in Road Warrior

 **Consequences**
-Postitive:
+Positive:
-+ Gives us flexibilty to scale each of the service
++ Gives us flexibility to scale each of the services
 + Independent development of services can be done
-+ Clear segregations of domain and its controls
++ Clear segregations of the domain and its controls
 + Addition of a service to a domain will be easy

 Negative:
 + It requires careful design, effective communication between services, and proper management of distributed systems
-+ Code Duplicatation is a potential possibility
++ Code Duplication is a potential possibility

-### ADR 3: Event Driven Architecture (EDA)
+### ADR 3: Event-Driven Architecture (EDA)

 **Status**
 Proposed

 **Context**
-Event-Driven Architecture is a design pattern that focuses on the production, detection, consumption, and reaction to events that occur within a system or across multiple systems.
+Event-driven architecture is a design pattern that focuses on the production, detection, consumption, and reaction to events that occur within a system or across multiple systems.

-Road Warrior has various use cases which are event driven in nature.
-These event driven actions can we well managed with the state machine for eventual inconsistency.
+Road Warrior has various use cases which are event-driven in nature.
+These event-driven actions can be well managed with the state machine for eventual inconsistency.

-This deseign pattern can help take decnetralized and autonomic decisions.
+This design pattern can help take decentralized and autonomic decisions.

-Async capabilities with EDA is going to very useful for faster processing and updates.
+Async capabilities with EDA are going to be very useful for faster processing and updates.

 **Decision**
-We will use the Event-Driven Architecture for event based actions in Road Warrior
+We will use the Event-Driven Architecture for event-based actions in Road Warrior

 **Consequences**
-Postitive:
+Positive:
-+ Asynchronous  capability with EDA can help process things faster without resource locking
++ Asynchronous  capability with EDA can help process things faster without resource-locking
 + Components can process events independently and in parallel, which allows for horizontal scaling by adding more instances of event processors
-+ Additional intergaration is much easier with EDA
++ Additional integration is much easier with EDA
 + Integrating disparate systems and services is another value add of EDA

 Negative: